mccbc/notes/notes.md

  - Found issue slowing down lya transfer --- `general_mover` flag vs `generalmover`
      - Can now run 1m photons in 41s with stepsize = 1.e-1 and varystep true
      - But, lose the double-peaked spectrum.
 Is general mover compatible with resonant scattering?
+         - **Answer**: general mover needs k vector to be normalized before and after scattering
+ - Fixed resonant scattering in the general mover.
+Added support to ScatterResonanceLine for spherical polar geometry & general mover, tested, and it works!

+     - Photons initially appeared to be only scattering once before exiting the sphere, for tau=1e4.
+If I increased it to 1e7, the line broadened a bit and we got ~20 scatterings.
+But, nscat is definitely not proportional to tau, so something was wrong.
+     - Opacities were reasonable, all ~1e7 at tau=1e4 for both generalmover and no generalmover
+     - **ANSWER**: It was the normalization causing the issue.
+Making sure the k vectors are normalized fixes the scattering.

 Questions:

  - What to do about acceleration flag?
      - Seems to always try to turn on compton scattering, even when "coherent_scattering" flag is set
      - `montecarloblockcpp:282`

 2022 03 17